 Barbeque sauce into a bottle | Shrink wrapping of 2 bottles of BBQ sauce as a value pack |

-It is very important to note that not all contract packaging companies who provide primary packaging necessarily provide end-of-line secondary packaging services.
-The most common reason for this is that a primary filling packaging environment relies heavily on automation to achieve it’s goal and companies are not ready to take on the manual labor required for most secondary work due to cost or space constraints, or both.
+It is very important to note that not all contract packaging companies that provide primary packaging provide end-of-line secondary packaging services.
+The most common reason for this is that a primary filling packaging environment relies heavily on automation to achieve its goal, and companies are not ready to take on the manual labor required for most secondary work due to cost or space constraints, or both.

-Conversely, there are many contract packagers who do not have the industry certifications necessary to take on primary filling or packaging and who rely almost 100% on manual labor to do the end of line secondary work that is needed for a project before it gets drop shipped to its final retail destination.
-A company that requires both primary AND secondary packaging should know the full range of services a contract packaging partner can provide before engaging into a long-term outsourcing relationship.
+Conversely, many contract packagers do not have the industry certifications necessary to take on primary filling or packaging and rely almost 100% on manual labor to do the end-of-line secondary work needed for a project before it gets drop-shipped to its final retail destination.
+A company that requires both primary and secondary packaging should know the full range of services a contract packaging partner can provide before engaging in a long-term outsourcing relationship.

-The perfect solution is a primary filler or packaging company who has the equipment, space, manpower and culture to complete the primary and secondary steps in the packaging process so your project is managed under one roof.
+The perfect solution is a primary filler or packaging company that has the equipment, space, manpower, and culture to complete the primary and secondary steps in the packaging process, so your project is managed under one roof.